 FORTERRA INC (FRTA) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from FRTA as it approaches its next earnings release.
-On that day, FRTA is projected to report earnings of $0.32 per share, which would represent year-over-year growth of 540%.
-Meanwhile, our latest consensus estimate is calling for revenue of $437 million, up 6.53% from the prior-year quarter.
+The company is expected to report EPS of $0.32, up 540% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $437 million, up 6.53% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.69 per share and revenue of $1.60 billion.
-These totals would mark changes of +866.67% and +4.72%, respectively, from last year.
+FRTA's full-year Zacks Consensus Estimates are calling for earnings of $0.69 per share and revenue of $1.60 billion.
+These results would represent year-over-year changes of +866.67% and +4.72%, respectively.

-It is also important to note the recent changes to analyst estimates for FRTA.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for FRTA should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-FRTA is currently sporting a Zacks Rank of #3 (Hold).
+FRTA is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, FRTA is currently trading at a Forward P/E ratio of 14.16.
-This represents a discount compared to its industry's average Forward P/E of 18.44.
+Investors should also note FRTA's current valuation metrics, including its Forward P/E ratio of 14.01.
+For comparison, its industry has an average Forward P/E of 17.21, which means FRTA is trading at a discount to the group.

 The Building Products - Concrete and Aggregates industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 44, which puts it in the top 18% of all 250+ industries.
+This group has a Zacks Industry Rank of 38, putting it in the top 15% of all 250+ industries.

 To follow FRTA in the coming trading sessions, be sure to utilize Zacks.com.